Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ### Description:
 It is a base class for every component in the Engine.
-Some base components are inherited from this class, which are used by `ObjectManager`.
+Some base components are inherited from this class, which are used by `ComponentManager`.
 That is why it is recommented to use these component classes, because they have functions, which can run automatically:
 - `System::UpdaterComponent`